 Why props?

 Students normally first encounter the Art Adventure artworks in their classrooms as reproductions.
 The works of art appear to be two-dimensional and similar in size.
 Props accompany many of the reproductions to help overcome this limitation.
-Touching a material similar to the work of art, seeing the technique used to create it, or looking at a photograph in which the object is being used adds another dimension to the experience.
-The use of props also helps engage learners who prefer hands-on learning styles, and reinforces the understanding of all learners.
+Touching a material similar to the artwork, seeing the technique used to create it, or looking at a photograph in which the object is being used adds another dimension to the experience.
+The use of props reinforces the understanding of all learners through hands-on experiences.

 How should you use props?

 Without careful planning, props will do little but distract your group.
-Use these helpful tips to lead successful exploration:
+Use these helpful tips to lead a successful exploration:

-- Present the prop alongside information about a work of art or to help answer a question about the work of art. - There are a number of ways to use the prop: - 1.
+- Present the prop alongside information about an artwork or to help answer a question about the artwork. - There are a number of ways to use the prop: - 1.
 Pass the prop around to each student.
 Give the students a question to consider while they are waiting for the prop and one to consider after they have held the prop. - 2.
 Ask a single student to come forward and describe how it feels to the whole group. - 3.
 Hold the prop yourself and walk it around the group for the students to touch or look at closely. - 4.
 Hold the prop yourself to illustrate relevant parts of the discussion. - 5.
-Then give everyone a chance to examine it more closely at the end of your presentation. - Clear communication of your expectations is essential to getting the students to stay focused on the activity.
-Let the students know that they will need to take turns, what they should do if it's not their turn, and how they should treat the props. - After the students have explored the prop, refer to the experience as you continue the discussion. - Don't forget to plan how you'll get the props back!
-Schools are charged significant fees for missing or badly damaged props and reproductions.
+Give everyone a chance to examine it more closely at the end of your presentation. - Clear communication of your expectations is essential to keep the students focused on the activity.
+Let the students know that they will need to take turns, what they should do if it's not their turn, and how they should treat the props. - After the students have explored the prop, refer to the experience as you continue the discussion. - Don't forget to plan how you'll get the props back from the students!
+Schools are charged significant fees for missing or damaged props and reproductions.